leomeyer/opdi_core/code/c/libraries/POCO_patches/readme.txt

 The POCO libraries are required to build the OPDI test configs WinOPDI, LinOPDI and RaspOPDI.
 OpenHAT also uses this library within the opdi_core submodule.

+The POCO libraries will automatically be cloned as a Git submodule into the POCO folder.
-Download the POCO C++ libraries from pocoproject.org and extract them into this folder, omitting the versioned top folder.
+Alternatively, download the POCO C++ libraries from pocoproject.org and extract them into this folder, omitting the versioned top folder.

+Copy the contents of this folder over to the POCO folder.
-Build them to make the library files available to the configs.
+Build POCO to make the library files available to the configs.

 See the README file for advanced instructions.